RealTimeAudioLab/RealTimeAudioLab/README.md

 # Welcome to RealTimeAudioLab

-## Here are a few impressions of the RTAL Studio, featuring the development projects published in the repositories below, mounted in the rack.
+## Here are a few impressions of the RTAL Studio, featuring the development projects published in the repositories below, mounted in the racks.

 <p align="leftr">
 <img src="images/RTAL_Studio_1.jpg" width="900">